Wave goodbye to boring afternoons

 Coffeemin is perfect for those who loving more than a good old fashioned chill-sesh.
 You’re free to use all the facilities and and be yourself – whether that’s reading a book, playing games or just eating as much as possible!
 If you prefer stretching the mind a little, there are also classes for calligraphy, knitting, flower arrangement, and paper crafting.
 Indulge in arts and crafts you never thought you could master, and know that you’ve got a whole ton of free activities waiting for you afterwards.

-With prices on weekdays $6 per hour and $8 for the first hour on weekends and $6 every subsequent hour, this place is beyond affordable.
+This place is beyond affordable with weekday prices going at $6.50/pax for the 1st hour.
 Full day packages are also available for $30 for up to 11 hours of free coffee and drinks, cookies, games, wifi, and electricity.
 Yes please!